bitpicky/dbt-sugar/CONTRIBUTING.md

 We'll squash your PR at merge time.

+#### Shout out your hardwork in the changelog!

+In this project we use `towncrier` to generate our changelog.
+When you make a PR, no-one better than you should be able to describe your code change!
+Towncrier works with news fragments.
+For each PR that proposes changes that need to be talked about in the changelog you should create a news fragment file in the following way:

+1. `cd changelog/`
+2. using your editor of choice create a file following the format below.
+Make sure to pick the category (feature, fix or misc) wisely:
+   `<issue_or_pr_number>.<feature/fix/misc>.md`
+3. save it and you're done.
+The release manager will take care of aggregating the changelog at release time

 #### Fork it, let's go! 🥁

 Fork the repo and get going.
 If you're not too experienced with forks, feel free to shoot us a DM on [Discord](https://discord.gg/cQB49ejbCA) and join the `#dbt-sugar-dev` channek.
 Here's a quick guide though: